-Addison has said that a reader seldom pursues a book with pleasure unless he knows something about the character and personality of its author.
-The lives of great and good men always bound in useful lessons.
+Addison has said that a reader seldom peruses a book with pleasure unless he knows

+The life of Imam Zain-ul-Abidin something about the character and personality of its author.
+The lives of great and good men always abound in useful lessons.
+Professor Blackie rightly says, "So far as my experience goes. there is no kind of sermon so effective as the example of a great man."

-Professor Blackie rightly says, "So far as my experience goes, there is no kind of sermon so effective as the example of a great man."
-It therefore seems befitting that the reader of these prayers should have before him a summary of the life, character and environment of that honoured personage whose thoughts are reflected herein.
-He was the Fourth Imam of the Shi'as and the following genealogical table3 will show his ancestors and descendants, all of whom are held in the deepest respect and veneration by Muslims all over the world.
+It therefore seems befitting that the reader of these prayers should have before him' a summary of the life, character and environment of that honoured personage whose thoughts are reflected herein.
+He was the Fourth Imam of the Shi'as and the following geneological table1 will show his ancestors and descendans, all of whom are held in the deepest respect and veneration by Muslims all over the world.